waleedhasan1/s-lab.github.io/_members/giuseppe-tinti-tomio.md

   github: https://www.github.com/GiuseppeTT
 ---

-Giuseppe Tinti Tomio (he/him/his) was a master's student in the [Department of Statistics](https://www.stat.ubc.ca) at the [University of British Columbia](https://ubc.ca) and completed his thesis under the supervision of [Keegan Korthauer](https://www.korthauerlab.com/).
+Giuseppe Tinti Tomio (he/him/his) was a master's student in the [Department of Statistics](https://www.stat.ubc.ca) at the [University of British Columbia](https://ubc.ca) and completed his thesis under the supervision of [Keegan Korthauer](https://www.korthauerlab.com/) and co-supervision of [Gabriela Cohen Freue](https://gcohenfr.github.io/).
 Prior to joining UBC, Giuseppe was an undergrad student in the [University of Campinas](https://www.unicamp.br/unicamp/index.php/english) in Brazil.